dsu/java-tasks/README.md

 # Introduction

 You can choose any of the tasks below.
-The solution should be available in GIT.
+The solution should be available in Github/bitbucket.

 ## REST Api Client